WABF (AM)

 WABF (1480 kHz) is a commercial AM radio station licensed to Mobile, Alabama.
-It is owned by Donald Pugh, through licensee Eternity Record Company LLC, broadcasting a solid gold oldies and adult standards radio format.
+It is owned by Donald Pugh, through licensee Eternity Media Group WABF, LLC, broadcasting an oldies and adult standards radio format.
 WABF's radio studios are on North Church Street in Fairhope.

 By day, WABF is powered at 5,000 watts non-directional.
-But at night, to avoid interference to other stations on 1480 AM, WABF reduces power to 4,400 watts and uses a directional antenna.
+At night, to avoid interference to other stations on 1480 AM, WABF reduces power to 4,400 watts and uses a directional antenna.
 The transmitter is on Dumaine Road at Conception Street Road in Mobile.
-WABF shares its transmitter site with co-owned WERM 1220 AM.
+WABF shares its transmitter site with co-owned WERM (1220 AM).
+The current hosts are Lori DuBose and Mark Swalley.